wylieza/csc3022_assignment7/README.txt

 --- Instructions for use ---
+This git repository contains code to answer sections 1 and 2 from assignment 7.
+The answers are provided in a seperate text file called 'answers.txt'.
+Running the program will produce the same answers, displayed in the terminal.

-The application is executed by typeing "make run"
+The application is executed by typeing "make run" (which launches both applications)

 -- Program Arguments --